GSA/smartpay-training/README.md

 ## Environment Settings

+## SMTP Settings
+There are several configuration settings that are needed for setting emails.
+See .env_example for what we will (probably) need.

 ## JWT Secret
 The backend uses a JWT (JSON Web Token) to allow the browser to tell the backend who is taking a quiz.
 This requires a secret key to sign the token.
 The settings object in `training/api/config` will try to read this from a .env file (which should not be checked into github).
 To make this work in development, create a file in the main directory called `.env` and add the line: